 Jeff is a science fiction and fantasy writer from the Maryland who has produced a great many stories, and even managed to get some published.
-His work appears in Escape Pod, Daily Science Fiction, Apparition Literary Magazine, Andromeda Spaceways magazine, and the upcoming Common Bonds Anthology of speculative aromantic fiction.
+His work appears in Clarkesworld, Escape Pod, Daily Science Fiction, Apparition Literary Magazine, Andromeda Spaceways magazine, and the Common Bonds Anthology of speculative aromantic fiction.

 Jeff works for Johns Hopkins University Applied Physics Lab, home of New Horizons, Parker Solar Probe, and the newly approved Dragonfly mission to Titan.
 He’s only a software licensing analyst, though, and doesn’t do any of the really cool stuff like building space probes and meeting Brian Mays.